 Dr. Angela Miller-Niles is an associate professor of piano at Wayne State College and the Department of Music chair.
-She teaches applied piano lessons, class in piano, and piano pedagogy, and conducts the keyboard ensemble.
-She also teaches music technology and music appreciation.
+She teaches applied piano lessons, class in piano, music technology and piano pedagogy.
 She earned her Doctor of Music degree in collaborative piano performance at the University of Colorado in Boulder, studying with Margaret McDonald and Alexandra Nguyen.
 She also holds a Master of Music degree in piano performance from Central Michigan University and Bachelor of Music degree in performance from the University of South Dakota.

-She is an active member of the Music Teachers’ National Association, where she serves as president-elect for the state of Nebraska, as well as the College Music Society and National Federation of Music Clubs.
-She has been a member of the Pi Kappa Lambda National Music Honor Society since 2007.
+She is an active member of the Music Teachers’ National Association (MTNA), where she serves as president for the state of Nebraska, as well as the International Association for Women in Music (IAWM) where she serves as a board member.
+She is also involved in the College Music Society (CMS), the National Federation of Music Clubs (NFMC), and the International Keyboard Collaborative Arts Society (IKCAS) and the Pi Kappa Lambda National Music Honor Society.

-Dr. Miller-Niles' research interests include Latin American music, Spanish song, and African-American classical composers.
+Miller-Niles' research interests include Latin American and Spanish classical music, classical works by African-American and indigenous composers, and works by women composers.